Hoecker-Lab/pocketoptimizer/README.rst

     # Set the Path to your working directory which contains the scaffold and ligand folder
     # Set a pH value or use the default value of 7.2
     # Select a force field (either: charmm36 or amber_ff14SB)
-    # Select the number of CPUs
     design = po.DesignPipeline(work_dir='YOUR_PROJECT_PATH', ph=pH_VALUE, forcefield='YOUR_FORCEFIELD', ncpus=8)

 While you are initializing you can define a pH, used for protonating the side chains of the protein and also the ligand molecule.
-Additionally, PocketOptimizer has two force fields implemented, the AMBER ff14SB and the CHARMM 36 force field.
+Additionally, PocketOptimizer has two force fields implemented, the AMBER ff14SB and the CHARMM36 force field.
-These force fields contain not only parameters for all defined atom types but also the energy functions used to calculate the potential energy of the protein-ligand system.
-The energy functions mostly rely on harmonic potentials describing different bonded interactions, such as bond lengths or bond angles and Lennard-Jones or coulombic potentials describing different non-bonded interactions such as van-der-Waals (vdW) or electrostatic interactions.
-Besides you can define the number of
+These force fields contain parameters for all defined atom types and also energy functions to calculate the potential energy of the protein-ligand system.
+The energy functions mostly rely on harmonic potentials describing different bonded and non-bonded interactions.
-CPUs used for all energy calculations.
+Besides you can define the number of CPUs used for all energy calculations.

 It is recommended to use PocketOptimizer in combination with a Jupyter notebook, as it allows a more flexible and interactive use of the framework.